How Will 5G Impact Mobile Payments?

-1. One-to-one payments: Mobile payments and mobile banking are expected to grow rapidly across the world thanks to the easy access they provide to regions which are out of reach for traditional banking methods.
-With 5G speeding up data up to 3 times as compared to the current 4G network, the overall consumer transaction experience will be improved leading to more and more people relying on mobile payments.
+1. One-to-one payments: Mobile payments and mobile banking are expected to grow rapidly across the world.
+With 5G speeding up data up to 3 times faster than current 4G networks, the overall consumer transaction experience will be improved leading to more people relying on mobile payments.
 Even the exchange of a minor sum of money between friends.
 (Which was almost always a cash transaction earlier), will take place via mobiles.

-2. Contact-less and Retail Payments: Facilitated by digital technology, retailers would be able to provide a smarter and more customized payment process to its consumers both online and in-person.
-Due to the high speed of connections, consumers would be able to browse through online catalogues.
-Then apply filters, select and even try their purchases virtually, before paying for them.
-All within a matter of minutes.
-This would lead to a further growth in retail and online payments.
+2. Contact-less and retail payments: Facilitated by digital technology, retailers would be able to provide smarter and more customized payment processes to consumers both online and in-person.
+Due to the high speed of connections, consumers are able to browse online catalogues, apply filters, select and even try purchases virtually, before paying.
+All within minutes.
+This would lead to further growth in retail and online payments.

-3. Big-Ticket purchases: Purchasing big-ticket items like cars or homes, often require lengthy processes.
-This can take loan application processing, to credit check and finally loan activation and disbursement.
-5G would help banks combine user data and artificial intelligence in real time to speed-up the end-to-end experience.
-High resolution streaming capabilities will enable customers to interact with financial consultants giving them more confidence before making any decisions.
+3. Big-ticket purchases: Purchasing big-ticket items like cars or homes, often require lengthy processes.
+5G helps banks combine user data and artificial intelligence in real time to speed-up the end-to-end experience.
+High resolution streaming capabilities will enable customers to interact with financial consultants giving them more confidence before making decisions.

-5G will ensure faster uploads of this data thereby enabling faster verification.
+5G ensures faster uploads of this data thereby enabling faster verification.
 Even when multiple authentication factors are used.
 Bio-metric security is especially required when wearable devices are used for mobile payments.
 Improved security can lead to the increase in the use of such devices for mobile payments.